allegheny-college-cmpsc-303-fall-2024/course-materials/README.md

 ### Artificial Intelligence in Class

+It is recommended that you limit use of AI-assisted code, as writing the code yourself faciliates better learning.
+You will need to demonstrate understanding of core concepts taught in class through verbal and written work, beyond just writing the code.

+I request that you include any prompts you used to generate code inline with the comment `#AI PROMPT` followed by the name of the tool (e.g. Copilot, GPT).
 See department policies for information on using AI assistance on class assignments.

 ### Religious Observance